waseem-alfarram/PingPong/README.md

 # PingPong
-This is a simple Ping-Pong game made with java swing for Desktop
+I made this simple Ping-Pong using java swing for Desktop